On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Discussion

-Simulations performed in this study assume that water ice is opaque, meaning all incoming solar radiation is absorbed at the surface of the ice and does not penetrate the ice.
+As mentioned in section \ref{ssec:modellimits}, simulations performed in this study assume that water ice/snow is opaque, meaning all incoming solar radiation is absorbed at the surface of the ice and does not penetrate the ice.
 In reality, ice can be transparent, allowing photons to heat it from within.
-If the ice contains impurities such as dust, these impurities can absorb downwelling photons, leading to a solid-state greenhouse effect. \citeA{Clow1987, Williams2008} and \citeA{Williams2009} showed that even a small amount of dust ($\le$~1000 parts per million by weight) within the ice is enough to absorb sufficient solar radiation to generate a solid-state greenhouse effect strong enough to melt snow or ice at depth.
+If the ice contains impurities such as dust, these impurities can absorb downwelling photons, leading to a solid-state greenhouse effect \cite{Clow1987, Williams2009, Khuller2024absorption} and heating at depth.
+In addition, the overlying snowpack is close to saturation.
+As a result, sublimation and evaporation at depth are reduced, thereby limiting latent heat losses and further promoting melting and the persistence of liquid water. \citeA{Clow1987, Williams2008} and \citeA{Williams2009} showed that even a small amount of dust ($\le$~1000 parts per million by weight) within the ice is enough to absorb sufficient solar radiation to generate a solid-state greenhouse effect strong enough to melt snow or ice at depth.
 Notably, \citeA{Williams2009} demonstrated that melting could occur if ice with a small amount of dust is exposed at the surface in late spring or summer, when solar heating is at its maximum, producing approximately 1~L~m$^{-2}$ of liquid water per day.

-Observations of mid-latitude water ice containing small amounts of dust (less than 1\% of the ice content) have been reported at impact crater sites where subsurface ice has been excavated \cite{Byrne2009,Dundas2018,Dundas2021ice}, at scarps \cite{Dundas2018}, and in the alcoves of some gullies \cite{Khuller2021ssice}.
+Water ice on Mars can contain impurities such as dust.
+While ice in the polar layered deposits is inferred to contain relatively high dust fractions \cite<more than 10\% of the ice content,>{Plaut2007,Zuber2007,Lalich2019}, observations of mid-latitude water ice at impact crater sites where subsurface ice has been excavated \cite{Byrne2009, Dundas2018, Dundas2021ice}, at scarps \cite{Dundas2018}, and in the alcoves of some gullies \cite{Khuller2021ssice} suggest that this ice is relatively clean, with dust contents below 1\%.
 The melting of such ice deposits might occur through the mechanism proposed by \citeA{Clow1987, Williams2008} and \citeA{Williams2009}.
-However, since these observations are limited to specific sites rather than all active gully locations \cite{Rangarajan2024}, we cannot draw quantitative conclusions about the probability of this process explaining gully activity or the likelihood of melting occurring through this mechanism in Mars' recent past.
+However, since these observations are limited to specific sites rather than all active gully locations \cite{Rangarajan2024}, we cannot draw quantitative conclusions about how frequently this process may contribute to gully activity, nor about the prevalence of melting driven by this mechanism in Mars' recent past.
+Moreover, the potential for melting also depends on ice microphysics, notably the grain size (as larger grains enhance deeper solar absorption) and the dust content within the ice.
+Given the limited constraints on Martian ice metamorphism and the past dust cycle \cite{Kahre2017}, we are therefore unable to estimate the frequency of melting episodes resulting from the solid-state greenhouse effect in Mars' recent history, which remains the subject of ongoing investigation \cite<e.g.,>{Khuller2024absorption}.